 inclusions and porosity.

-Welding systems that employ the TIP TIG method are in fact GTAW systems, simply wire fed, that additionally induce a vibratory effect on the wire and apply hot wire current on the filler metal
+Welding equipment that uses the TIP TIG process are in fact TIG systems.
+Our patented wire feed system induces a vibration on the filler wire and add a hot wire current on the welding wire

 prior to entering the weld puddle.
 The vibratory effect comes from a sinusoidal agitation applied mechanically using a 4-Roll wire drive unit.
 The hot wire current is created by a secondary

 power source within the TIP TIG wire feeders.

 The TIP TIG welding process is applicable on most TIG needing techniques and on alloys like Carbon Steel, Stainless Steel, Duplex and Super Duplex Stainless Steels, Inconel, Stellite, Titanium,